-Prep: Read through the Edutopia article "Updating an Age-old Class Activity" (PDF) - the description, benefits, examples, and logistics of how to make 'show-and-tell' a culturally responsive and inclusive activity in your classroom.
-Prompt students to bring in photos of or actual artifacts that meaningfully represent their culture and who they are to be shared with the class.
+Read through the Edutopia article: "Updating an Age-old Class Activity" (PDF)-the description, benefits, and logistics of how to make 'show-and-tell' a culturally responsive and inclusive classroom activity.
+Prompt students to bring in and share artifacts (or photos of artifacts) that represent their culture and who they are.